SamanthaPetri/Docker-Website-Template/README.md

-# sit725-2022-t1-prac7
+# sit725-2022-t1-prac8
-This is a basic Node Express application to host a web application.
-It demonstrates the creation of a simple express app and creates a few APIs to create changes to data.
-An API is used for testing and socketing is used for hosting.
+This is a web application.
+It demonstrates the usage of docker to host a website.

 # Pre-requisite
 Node.js